faustocintra/vscode-berry-latte-light-theme/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+### [1.2.1] - 2023-01-18
+#### Changed
+- Darker shades for strings and operators to improve readability.
+- Better balance of available colors for bracket highlighting.
+- Sample screenshot updated accordingly.

 ### [1.1.0] - 2022-12-15
 #### Changed
 - Sharper color shades for identifiers and methods.